-a) Initial Recognition
+a) Initial recognition:

 Transactions in foreign currency are recorded at the exchange rate prevailing on the date of the transaction.
-Exchange differences arising on foreign exchange transactions settled during the year are recognised in the Statement of Profit and Loss of the year.
+Exchange differences arising on foreign exchange transactions settled during the year are recognised in the statement of profit and loss for the year.